25 Creative Hobbies to Try When You Feel Overwhelmed

 5. Mandala Drawing

-You do not have to draw mandalas freehand.
+You don't have to draw them freehand.
 Printable templates are everywhere and free.
 Dot art kits work great.
 Stencils are fine.
 The point is the process, not the Instagram photo.

 6. Paper Crafts